vulpineblaze/ld44_reap_into_cash/README.md

 State if you are open to contributions and what your requirements are for accepting them.

 ## Inspiration
-This game was inspired by the American T.V. show Dead Like Me
+This game was inspired by the American T.V. show "Dead Like Me."

 ## Contact
 Created by [@vulpineblaze](https://github.com/vulpineblaze) - feel free to contact me!